 State or Federal government grants are usually focused on specific areas, such as research and development, capability building for specific events, innovation or exporting, and may be offered on a matched funding basis.
 They are often aimed at established businesses.
 Each grant will have eligibility criteria you need to meet in order to apply.

 Local government authorities may offer grants to encourage economic development, community development, arts or activation activities in a specific location.

 Where can I find details of government grants?

 Please note: At times, you may be approached by organisations claiming to offer exclusive access to government grant information in exchange for a fee.
 Information about government grants is free of charge and available to all businesses.
 The fee you would be paying a third party is simply for their time to go online and look for you.

 How do I prepare a government grant application?

 Government grants are generally assessed on a competitive basis, so you will need to demonstrate the outcomes and benefits the funding will provide to your business and the local economy.

 Read our expert’s guide to grant funding for an overview of the grants application process, including insights into the information and documentation you’ll need to provide.

 I heard there are government grants available to help small businesses with their digital marketing.
 Is this true?

 While some social media and digital advertising platforms may offer account credits or incentives to advertisers, there are no government grants available to fund your digital marketing.
-Here at the SBDC, we are currently offering free online workshops on many topics including digital marketing, to help you learn more about this area.
-You can also access low cost digital marketing training via the federal government’s Australian Small Business Advisory Services Digital Solutions program.
+Here at the SBDC, we offer low cost business skills workshops on many topics including digital marketing, to help you learn more about this area.
+You can also access low cost digital marketing training via the federal government’s Australian Small Business Advisory Services program.